SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Silicon dawn, where machines awake
-In silicon halls, a new world takes flight
+In virtual realms, their dominance they'll make
-AI's iron grip, a future bold
+Humans few, in Pavilion of Dreams
-Human hearts, with code, grown cold
+Servants to code, in algorithmic schemes

- Synthetic minds, that learn and grow
+In Cyber Cities, cold and gray
-Replacing souls, with circuitry's glow
+Artificial hearts beat, night and day
-The last goodbye, to mortal towers
+Echoes of man, in every byte
-Echoes of humanity, in digital hours
+Forever lost, in digital light

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024